aldaris/opensso/products/amserver/scripts/session-tools/README.txt

 Step 3: After step 2 is performed, the CLI's can be run under the following
         directory:
         <SESSION_TOOLS_DIR>/<DIRECTORY_OF_THE_SCRIPTS_TO_BE_PLACED>/bin
-        where <SESSION_TOOLS_DIR> is the directory which has amSessionTools.zip unzipped, and <DIRECTORY_OF_THE_SCRIPTS_TO_BE_PLACED> is the name of the directory user input.
+        where <SESSION_TOOLS_DIR> is the directory which has ssoSessionTools.zip unzipped, and <DIRECTORY_OF_THE_SCRIPTS_TO_BE_PLACED> is the name of the directory user input.